davido/gerrit-ldap-to-sso-saml-migration/README.md

 12. Start Gerrit.
 13. Login to [Gerrit](localhost:8081) using this credentials: user=gerritadmin, pwd=secret.
 14. Note, that the user is now authenticated against the Keycloakand not against the LDAP.
-15. Congrats, you have sucessfully migrated authentication scheme in Gerrit from LDAP to SSO SAML.
+15. Congrats, you have successfully migrated authentication scheme in Gerrit from LDAP to SSO SAML.

+## Known issues

+### Group resolution was not tested yet.

+### Git over HTTP set up was not tested yet.

+### Discrepancy between user names in LDAP vs. IdP.

+When user names are misaligned, user name must be correlated between IdP and LDAP.
+There are three different approaches to resolve the misalignment:

+1. Request the LDAP user name attribute from the IdP and use it as a real username.
+2. When 1. is not possible, request PersonId attribute from the IdP, and use it instead of the user name.
+This requires mapping for all user names from old user names to new user names.
+3. Extend saml plugin and allow to configure saml.userNameLdapQuery to query the actual user name attribute during login time in saml plugin.